vedanta/bib-dsl/spec.md

 # BiB DSL Specification v2.0

-**BiB (Box-in-Box)** is a language-agnostic, YAML-based domain-specific language (DSL) for modeling hierarchical structures (e.g., capability maps, organization models, architecture views) and their inter-relationships.
-This specification defines the syntax, semantics, and rendering logic needed to implement a full-featured BiB-compatible engine in any language.
+**BiB (Box-in-Box)** is a language-agnostic, YAML-based domain-specific language (DSL) for modeling hierarchical structures such as capability maps, organizational charts, architecture views, and more.
+This specification defines the core syntax, semantics, and structural logic of BiB DSL.
+It deliberately excludes presentation or rendering formats, which are considered implementation details.

 ---